naumazeredo/imgui-rs/docs/upgrading-imgui.md

         Success [output = .../imgui-rs/imgui-sys/src/wasm_bindings.rs]
     ```

-    This requires bindgen to be installed (`cargo install bindgen` should do it)
+    This requires bindgen to be installed (`cargo install bindgen-cli` should do it)

     Be sure to check `bindgen --version` versus the previously used version which is recoded in the first line of `imgui-sys/src/bindings.rs` - if you use a different version, you may get slightly different bindings which could also cause an update to be more work than it would otherwise be with matching bindgen versions